biotaphy/biotaphy.github.io/web_client.md

 # Web Client
-The Biotaphy web client allows users to submit single or multi-species experiments via a web UI.
+The BiotaPhy web client allows users to submit single or multi-species experiments via a web UI.
 It is intended for smaller projects (less than 1000 species) and our standard climate data.
 For larger experiments, or for assistance with Metacommunity Phylogenetic Analysis (MCPA),